 Let’s go through the function body:

-returns a special string that colors everything after it with the given color.(set_color normal)
+- set_colorreturns a special string that colors everything after it with the given color.- (set_color normal)resets colors back to default.

-is a multiline prompt and it looks roughly like this:
+My version of fish_prompt is a multiline prompt and it looks roughly like this:

 claymore at himeji in ~/.config/fish is working on (spacemacs|✚)